Last updated: February 1st, 2023

 2. Protect your frame and drivetrain

-Furthermore, in wet conditions, a rear fender can reduce the amount of grime that gets flung onto your drivetrain.
+In wet conditions, fenders reduce the amount of grime that gets flung onto your drivetrain.
 That means more precise shifting and lower maintenance in general.

 Two common issues with fenders

 For all their practicality, fenders aren’t universally appropriate.
-In fact, they’re best avoided when you’re riding amid heavy brush or debris, and they’re difficult (if still possible) to install on certain bicycles.
+They’re best avoided when you’re riding amid heavy brush or debris, and they’re difficult (if still possible) to install on certain bicycles.

 1. Catching debris can be dangerous